MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

    :::image type="content" source="media/manage-merged-attributes.png" alt-text="Options in the Show more dropdown menu to manage merged attributes.":::

 1. Select separate attributes to combine them.
 You can [combine fields](#combine-fields-manually) or [combine a group of fields](#combine-a-group-of-fields).

-### Change the order of fields

-Some entities contain more details than others.
-If an entity includes the latest data about a field, you can prioritize it over other entities when merging values.

-1. Select the merged field.

-1. Select **Show more** and choose **Edit**.

-1. In the **Combine fields** pane, select **Move up/down** to set the order or drag and drop them in the desired position.

-1. Confirm the change.

-1. Select **Save**.

 ### Separate merged fields